bunto/bunto/site/_docs/templates.md

 {% raw %}{% include footer.html %}{% endraw %}
 {% endhighlight %}

-Jekyll expects all include files to be placed in an `_includes` directory at the root of your source directory.
+Bunto expects all include files to be placed in an `_includes` directory at the root of your source directory.
 This will embed the contents of `<source>/_includes/footer.html` into the calling file.